Travelodge (British company): Financial restructuring in 2012

 However, Travelodge also stated that it was no longer viable to operate 49 hotels (8% of the estate), for which the company would now seek new operators.

 Hotels transferred to other hotel operators include Edinburgh Belford transferred to Britannia Hotels, Blackpool transferred to Ibis, Huddersfield, Liphook and Walsall transferred to Metro Inns, and Bolton Services, Eastbourne, Edinburgh Haymarket, Manchester Airport, Manchester Worsley and Wentbridge transferred to independent operators.
 Travelodge's hotels in Coventry and Sutton Scotney (North and South) were closed.

-Travelodge UK also operate eleven hotels in the Republic of Ireland and five hotels in Spain.
+Travelodge UK also operate eleven hotels in Ireland and five in Spain.
+In late 2023, they also a new contactless hotel in St Albans.

+Description

+Travelodge is known for its budget style hotels and room types.
+They have a range of hotels across the United Kingdom, Ireland and Spain.
+Travelodge offers many different room types, from their iconographic standard budget style to a more sleek-high end look.
+In 2022, they introduced a new look and style and began refitting their existing hotels as well as any newly opened sites.
+During this refurb, they renovated the Bar Cafés, reception areas, and rooms & bathrooms.

 Controversies

 Overbooking

-In 2006, the BBC programme Watchdog highlighted Travelodge's policy of overbooking their hotels, turning guests away even when they have booked against a credit card, which included leaving customers stranded late at night with nowhere to sleep.
+In 2006, the BBC programme Watchdog highlighted Travelodge's policy of overbooking their hotels, turning guests away even when they have booked against a credit card, which resulted in leaving customers stranded late at night with nowhere to sleep.
 In 2018, Watchdog Live on The One Show returned to the issue, with further examples of Travelodge failing to provide rooms on arrival to customers with 'guaranteed' bookings.
 The issue has been widely reported in subsequent years across the media, highlighting that Travelodge would oversell expensive hotels, and then relocate travellers to cheaper alternatives in less desirable locations, yet not refund the difference.
 A report by The Guardian highlighted that customers were at risk of having nowhere to sleep even though they had pre-paid for their rooms, and that Travelodge offers no compensation for customers who are affected.

-A report in The Mirror claimed the practice was a breach-of-contract by Travelodge.
+A report in the Daily Mirror claimed the practice was a breach-of-contract by Travelodge.